 Thousands of people trip, slip, or fall on stairs every year.
-Property owners are liable for stair accidents in the same way they are liable for slip and fall accidents.
+Property owners are liable for stair accidents in the same way they are liable for slip and fall accidents in general.
 But stairs present a number of additional dangers -- some hidden and some obvious -- that merit special consideration.
 If you've had a stair accident, here's how to determine if the property owner is at fault.

 Liability for Slip and Fall Accidents